 God puts a premium on the simple disciplines of seeing and hearing.
 These two qualities—a seeing eye, a hearing ear—represent a heart awake to God.

 Moses learned to pay attention and so heard from God.
-One day while herding sheep in the wilderness of Midian, he noticed a bush.
+One day while herding sheep in the wilderness of Midian, he .
 It seemed to be on fire, but it wasn't burning up.
 The desert is a strange place—the shimmering heat, light, solitude—it can all play tricks on you.
 Mirages happen.
 Moses could have thought, Why bother?
 It's just a trick of the eye.
 But Moses turned his mind from the sheep and said, "I will go over and see this strange sight—why the bush does not burn up" (Exodus 3:3).

 This single act of paying attention to something in nature—a burning bush—changed his life.
 "When the LORD saw that he had gone over to look, God called to him from within the bush" (Exodus 3:4).
 God wasn't concerned about the fact that the last 40 years of Moses' résumé read like a parking lot attendant.
 God was looking for someone who was present enough to see and hear.
 When God called, "Moses.
 Moses," Moses paid attention and said, "Here I am."